Ensono/amido.github.io/docs/nx/nx_monorepo.md

 ##### Prerequisites

-We recommend installing Nx globally, all nx based commands in this guide are based upon a globally installed nx package.
+We recommend installing Nx globally, all Nx based commands in this guide are based upon a globally installed Nx package.

 <Tabs>
   <TabItem value="npm" label="npm">